joticajulian/kondor-js/README.md

 })();
 ```

+## Test

+Run `yarn serve` and open in the browser `http://localhost:8081/test.html`.
+This page contains a basic example to get accounts and make a transfer using Kondor.

 ## Acknowledgments

 Many thanks to the sponsors of this library: @levineam, @Amikob, @motoeng, @isaacdozier, @imjwalker, and the private sponsors.